 B.2.
-Applicability of methodologies and standardized baselines >>
+Applicability of methodologies and UCR standardized baselines >>

 The project activity is biogas cook stove for households and provides thermal energy from cattle dung that is renewable.
 It replaced the baseline technology mud/clay, three-stone traditional cook stove that used non-renewable biomass at the household level.
 The biogas produced is also used for captive power generation.
-All biogas units are between 5m3, 7m3 and 9m3 capacity and distinct from each other.
+All biogas units are 2m3 capacity and distinct from each other.